yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/02-load-data-with-power-query-in-power-bi-desktop.md

 	![Picture 117](Linked_image_Files/02-load-data-with-power-query-in-power-bi-desktop_image23.png)

-	*Many common transformations can be applied by right-clicking the column header, and then choosing them from the context menu.
+	*Many common transformations can be applied by right clicking the column header and then choose them from the context menu.
 Note, however, more transformations are available in the ribbon.*

 18. In the **Merge Columns** window, in the **Separator** dropdown list, select **Space**.